thedersen/backbone.validation/README.md

 * Added possibility to validate entire model by explicitly calling `model.validate()` without any parameters.
 (Note: `Backbone.Validation.bind(..)` must still be called)
 * required validator can be specified as a method returning either `true` or `false`
 * Can override the default error messages globally
+* Can override the id selector (#) used in the callbacks either globally or per view when binding
 * Improved email pattern for better matching
-* Number pattern matches decimals and numbers with 1000-separator (e.g. 123.000,45)
 * Added new pattern 'digits'
 * Possible breaking changes:
 	* Removed the unused msg parameter when adding custom validators
-	* Number pattern matches negative numbers (Fixes issue #4)
+	* Number pattern matches negative numbers (Fixes issue #4), decimals and numbers with 1000-separator (e.g. 123.000,45)
 	* Context (this) in the method validators is now the model instead of the global object (Fixes issue # 6)
 	* All validators except required and acceptance invalidates null, undefined or empty value.
 However, required:false can be specified to allow null, undefined or empty value
 * Breaking changes (unfortunate, but necessary):